 Many proud dog owners are unaware that their dog is actually overweight and dog obesity is a common health issue.
 Avoid these health issues by only feeding your dog starchy carbohydrates in careful moderation.

 Another potential effect of starch on a dog’s diet is gastrointestinal obstruction.
 This can occur for a number of reasons but eating too many potatoes is one of them.

 Why White Potatoes Are Potentially Toxic

 White potatoes are a nightshade vegetable.
-Nightshade vegetables are a group of plants scientifically named solanaceae.
+Nightshade vegetables are a group of plants scientifically named Solanaceae.
 Even for some humans, the consumption of this group of plants can lead to inflammatory responses.

 On white potatoes, solanine is mostly found in its peel.
 Peeling and cooking a white potato will reduce the solanine to a level that is deemed safe for dogs to eat.
 Do not feed your dog any raw potatoes.

-Potatoes with a green skin should also not be fed to dogs because these types of potato have the highest levels of solanine toxins.
+Potatoes with green skin should also not be fed to dogs because these types of potato have the highest levels of solanine toxins.

 The best way to feed your dog white potato is peeled and boiled until soft.
-Yes, this means that white potatoes can be served as mashed potatoes.
+Yes, this means that white potatoes can be served is mashed potatoes.
 However, prepare the mashed potatoes without any dairy products as a dog’s digestive system can be sensitive to milk products.
 It is common for dogs to be lactose-intolerant.